Active Citizens Fund

 If you wish to apply for a Community Project, this will require

-more extensive discussions with your LPU Commander and their team,
+more extensive discussions with your NPU Commander and their team,

 and you should discuss your plans and your application with your